jundalisay/spblist/content/en/material/principles/intro/chapter-02c.md

 This is different from Newton or Einstein who formulated their laws of movement emhasizing total predictability.

-This Layer will be explain in Superphysics in order to reduce the content of Material Superphysics.
+This Layer will be explained in Superphysics in order to reduce the content of Material Superphysics.